 For crayfish eggs to fertilize, there must be a male sperm sack. if the male’s sperm sack is present, the eggs will fertilize.

 This simply means that the female crayfish must have to meet a male crayfish in order to mate and have sperm deposited in her, which she will use to get her eggs fertilized.

 Related: Why your Crayfish is floating

 The female can only get the male’s sperm sack after mating.

-One unique thing about female crayfish is, she can store it for the next 6 months.
+One unique thing about female crayfish is, they can store it for the next 6 months.

-This means that if within 6 months the female develop eggs, chances are that the eggs will get fertilized and the female will have them under her tail because she already have enough sperm to fertilize them from her previous mate.
+This means that if within 6 months the female develops eggs, chances are that the eggs will get fertilized and the female will have them under her tail because she already has enough sperm to fertilize them from her previous mate.

 In case she lay eggs and there is no sperm sack to fertilize them, they will fall off and be eaten by the crayfish.

 How do Crayfish Protect Her Eggs?